Passenger's dog found weeks after it escaped, ran off on Atlanta airport tarmac

 Maia was not allowed to stay with her at the detention center, Rodriguez said.
 A Delta representative later confirmed U.S. Customs and Border Patrol does not allow cabin pets — those who traveled on the plane in a carrier under the seat — at their detention facility.

-A Delta agent took the pet and, Rodriguez said, and staff told her the dog would be waiting for her the next day at the gate.
+A Delta agent took the pet and Rodriguez said staff told her the dog would be waiting for her the next day at the gate.

 When the dog wasn't there, Rodriguez said the gate staff tried to locate Maia, but could not.